LLNL/axom/src/docs/sphinx/dev_guide/dev_model.rst

   conditions are encountered.

-* Static analysis tools **should** be applied to the code using tools such as `cppcheck`, etc. to identify potential implementation issues.
+* Static analysis tools **should** be applied to the code using tools such as `paycheck`, etc. to identify potential implementation issues.

 * Runtime memory checking, using a  tool such as Valgrind, **should** be performed to verify that there are no leaks or other memory issues.